slcs-jsc/mptrac/docs/manual/apps/atm_init.md

 * INIT_ST/INIT_SZ/INIT_SLON/INIT_SLAT: If this parameter is set to non-zero value, the air parcels are released with a Gaussian distribution in time/altitude/longitude/latitude.
 The parameter value represents the full width at half maximum.
 * INIT_UT/INIT_UZ/INIT_ULON/INIT_ULAT: If this parameter is set to non-zero value, the air parcels are released with a uniform distribution in time/altitude/longitude/latitude.
 The parameter value represents release range.
 * INIT_EVENLY: If this parameter is set to 1, the number of air parcels released will be weighted by the cosine of latitude so that the air parcels are evenly distributed globally.
+* INIT_RHO: If this parameter is set to 1, air parcels are distributed in altitude according to atmospheric density (Monte Carlo sampling with density-weighted vertical distribution).
+The surface pressure is taken from the meteo data.
+Rejected samples below the density threshold (ρ < ρ_min with ρ_min = RHO(1100 hPa, 200 K)) are discarded.
+Requires meteo data.
+Default is 0.
 * INIT_IDX_OFFSET: Offset value added to air parcel indices.
 This parameter allows customization of the starting index for air parcels, which can be useful for domain decomposition or when combining multiple initialization runs.
 The default value is 0.

 **Note:** Instead of using the control file the configuration parameters can also be appended to the function call.